xtenzQ/awesome-dev-chatgpt-prompts/README.md

 monolith?), the data model, and how to incorporate an ML pipeline.
 Specify recommended DevOps processes, QA strategies, and performance benchmarks to aim for.
 ```

+## 🤝 Contribution
+I'd love to accept your contributions to this project.
+I use GitHub pull requests for this purpose.
+Consult [GitHub Help](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information on using pull requests.

+## 🧡 Find this repository useful?
+Please support it by joining __[stargazers](https://github.com/xtenzQ/awesome-dev-chatgpt-prompts/stargazers)__ for this repository. :star: